-In the mid-1990s Canadian yields averaged 1.1% more than those in the U.S., primarily due to: (i) the budget deficits in Canada, and (ii) the international importance of the U.S. government bond market.
+In the mid-1990s Canadian yields averaged 1.1% more than those in the U.S., primarily due to: (i) the large budget deficits in Canada and greater supply of Canadian government bonds in the market, and (ii) the international importance of the U.S. government bond market.

-This started to change as Canadian government budgets became balanced and the supply of bonds dropped.
-From 1997 until 2005, Canadian and U.S. government bond yields were similar, with Canadian yields sometimes slightly above and sometimes slightly below those in the U.S. Since 2006, Canadian long-term government bond yields have been on average 0.42% below those in the U.S. This difference in yields approached zero or reversed only during crises periods: the 2008-2009 global financial crisis, the 2011-2012 Euro sovereign debt crisis, and briefly at the height of COVID-19 in 2020 and during the pandemic recovery in late 2021.
+This started to change as Canadian government budgets became more balanced and the supply of bonds dropped (i.e., consistent with lower budget deficits).
+From 1997 until 2005, Canadian and U.S. government bond yields were similar, with Canadian yields sometimes slightly above and sometimes slightly below those in the U.S. From 2006 until December 2022 the Canadian long-term government bond yields have been on average 0.42% below those in the U.S. This difference in yields approached zero or reversed only during crises periods: the GFC, the 2011-2012 Euro sovereign debt crisis, and briefly at the height of COVID-19 crisis in Spring 2020, but reverted back to the same pattern since then.
+From March 2020 to December 2022, the yield on Canadian government bonds was on average 0.30% below that on U.S. government bonds.